lukeboustridge-prog/Worldskills/README.md

    - `NEXTAUTH_URL` (e.g. `https://your-vercel-app.vercel.app`)
    - `EMAIL_SERVER`
    - `EMAIL_FROM`
-4. Configure the build command to `pnpm install && pnpm prisma:deploy && pnpm build` (Vercel automatically runs `pnpm install` and `pnpm build`; the Prisma deploy step can be added as a [Project Command Override](https://vercel.com/docs/projects/project-configuration#build-and-development-settings)).
+4. Trigger a deployment.
+The build pipeline runs `pnpm build`, which in turn executes `prisma generate`, `prisma migrate deploy`, and `next build` so your Neon database is migrated during the build step.
-5. Ensure the Neon database has the latest schema by running `pnpm prisma:deploy` locally or via a CI workflow before the first deploy.
+5. For additional safety you can also run `pnpm prisma:deploy` locally or via CI prior to the first deploy.

 ## Scripts